MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-fetchxml-web-api.md

 ---
 # Use FetchXML with Web API

 FetchXML is a proprietary query language that can retrieve and aggregate data using the Web API and the .NET SDK.
-More information: [Use FetchXML to query data](../use-fetchxml-construct-query.md).
+More information: [Query data using FetchXml](../fetchxml/overview.md).

 > [!NOTE]
 > Unlike queries that use the OData syntax, FetchXML queries don't return properties with `null` values.